will-hossack/Python/docbuild/_sources/matrix.rst.txt

 The set of classes in optics.matrix implement maxtrix analysis of optical systems.

-ParaxialMatrix class
+ParaxialMatrix Class
 ====================

-This class implements the basic paraxial matrix manipulations with the a set of supporting methods to extract the the optical parameters.
+This class implements the basic paraxial matrix manipulations with the a set of supporting methods to extract various optical parameters.

 .. autoclass:: optics.matrix.ParaxialMatrix